philgyford/d3-mappiness/README.md

 ## TO DO

 * Fix colours of lines - need to remain consistent when deleting lines.
+* Fix focus thing when a new line is created/removed and the chart is redrawn.
 * Something that shows what dates are shown in focus area.
 * Hover lines like on http://bl.ocks.org/gniemetz/4618602
 * Rolling average.
 Configurable in UI?